marinko-peso/rating-custom-element/README.md

 Include ```rating.js``` to your html.
 Add ```x-rating-element``` html element to your dom on the place where you wish to have a rating element.
 Options:
-* value - initial value
+* value - initial value [default: 0]
-* number - number of rating elements
+* number - number of rating elements [default: 5]
-* default-class - class name for rank elements
+* default-class - class name for rank elements [default: x-rating]
-* marked-class - class name added to selected rank elements
+* marked-class - class name added to selected rank elements [default: x-marked]